Drone insurance

 Share article

-If your drone or model aircraft is 20kg or more, you must have third party drone insurance, no matter what you use your aircraft for.
+If your drone or model aircraft is 20kg or more, you must have third-party drone insurance, no matter what you use it for.

 Does home insurance include drone cover?